-The following image indicates the location of the fan and provides a visual representation of the installation procedure.
+The figure indicates the location of the fan and provides a visual representation of the installation procedure.

 - 1. Place the fan on the palm-rest and keyboard assembly. - 2.
-Align the screw holes on the fan to the screw holes on the palm-rest and keyboard assembly. - 3.
-Replace the two screws that secure the fan to the palm-rest and keyboard assembly. - 4.
+Align the screw holes on the fan with the screw holes on the palm-rest and keyboard assembly. - 3.
+Replace the two screws (M2x2) that secure the fan to the palm-rest and keyboard assembly. - 4.
 Route the I/O-board cable through the routing guides on the fan. - 5.
 Connect the fan cable to the system board. - 6.
 Connect the I/O-board cable to the system board and close the latch. - 7.
-Adhere the Mylar that covers the system board.
+Adhere the tape that secures the I/O-board cable to the system board.